 - Puddles of water found near water heater

 - Discolored or odorous water

 - Professional Water Heater Services

 Water heaters are one of the few appliances found within a home that should only be serviced by a licensed and insured professional.
-There are many components of a water heater that can severely injure someone who isn’t properly equipped or trained.
-Properly diagnosing a water heater involves using several testing tools, and a careless move can expose a technician to scalding water or over 200 volts of electricity.
+Many water heater components can severely injure someone who isn’t adequately equipped or trained.
+Correctly diagnosing a water heater involves using several testing tools, and a careless move can expose a technician to scalding water or over 200 volts of electricity.

-Our FloHawks Plumbing + Septic technicians are available 24/7, 365 days a year including nights, weekends, holidays and for emergencies to help you with your water heater or any other household plumbing or septic issue you may have.
+Our FloHawks Plumbing + Septic technicians are available 24/7, 365 days a year, including nights, weekends, and holidays and for emergencies to help you with your water heater or any other household plumbing or septic issue you may have.